sebastjan-hribar/tachiban/README.md

 #### Prerequisites
-The entity for which authentication is used has to have the attribute of `hahsed_pass` which holds the generated hashed password.
+The entity for which authentication is used has to have the attribute of `hashed_pass` which holds the generated hashed password.

 Prior to authenticating or logging in the entity, it has to be found in the database.